-Loss and loss adjustment expense reserves are maintained to cover the Company's estimated liability for both reported and unreported claims.
+Loss and loss adjustment expenses are maintained to cover the Company's estimated liability for both reported and unreported claims.
 Reserving methodologies that calculate a point estimate for the ultimate losses are utilised.
 This represents management's best estimate of ultimate loss and loss adjustment expenses.
-The Company's internal actuaries review the reserving assumptions and methodologies on a quarterly basis with loss estimates being generally subject to a semi-annual quarterly corroborative review by independent actuaries, using U.S. generally accepted actuarial principles.
+The Company's internal actuaries review the reserving assumptions and methodologies on a quarterly basis with loss estimates being generally subject to a semi-annual independent review by external actuaries.
 The results of the independent review are presented to the Company's Audit Committee.
 The Company has also established a Reserve Committee which has responsibility for the review of large claims and IBNR levels, their development and also any changes in reserving philosophy and assumptions.